Credit Card Payment Due Date: When Are Credit Card Payments Due?

 Paying your credit card on time will help you avoid paying late fees, for one thing — which, when added to interest payments, can make your credit card debt spiral.

-But on-time payments can also help build your credit history since they’re reported to the major credit bureaus, and your payment history (including timeliness) accounts for around 35% of your FICO® score.
+But on-time payments can also help build your credit history since they’re reported to the major credit bureaus, and your payment history (including timeliness) is the single biggest contributor to your FICO® score.

 The Grace Period

 It’s helpful to understand that practically all credit cards offer a grace period: the time between your statement closing date and the due date in which the purchases you’ve made during that billing cycle do not accrue interest.
-(Not accruing interest can be a very good thing; the current average interest rate on new credit card offers hit 20.51% as of the middle of 2023.)
+(Not accruing interest can be a very good thing, given that credit card interest rates are typically high compared to, say, mortgage rates.)

 By law, if offered the grace period must be at least 21 days.
 This means you get a three-week window to pay your card off in full without being responsible for any finance charges.
 (This may not be true in the case of balance transfers or cash advances, and interest may accrue immediately.)